piyush814325/Car-Sales-Prediction/README.md

    - Select relevant features for the model.

 4. **Model Training**:
-   - Train models like Linear Regression and Lasso Regression.
+   - Train models like Linear Regression.
    - Split the data into training and testing sets.

 5. **Model Evaluation**: